Basic accounting entries in Tally require you to understand basic accounting vouchers in Tally.

 It is an accounting entry which is required to be created when there is no cash or bank account involved.

-So, basically it is an entry for transactions such as outstanding payments or receipts, accounting adjustments or it can be closing entries at the end of the accounting year.
+So, basically it is an entry for transactions such as accounting adjustments or it can be closing entries at the end of the accounting year.

 In ancient times, there used to be a journal book specifically for this kind of accounting entries and hence the name journal entry is given.

-Have a look at this super easy tutorial (trust me it is super easy), and learn to create journal entry in Tally right now.
+Have a look at this super easy tutorial (trust me it is super easy), and learn to create journal entries in Tally right now.

 In simple words, these are called basic accounting entries in Tally.